percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 The fields are described as follows:

 * association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.

+* conf_id: Optional identifier that uniquely specfies which conference this media flow is in.

 * dtls_message: the content of the DTLS message received by the endpoint or to be sent to the endpoint.